powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 A PSS®E file specifies a Bus/Branch network model where typically there is a bus for each voltage level inside a substation and where substation objects are not explicitly defined.
 Breakers and switches were traditionally modeled as zero impedance lines with special identifiers.
 Since version 35 PSS®E supports explicit definition of substation data and switching devices at both system and substation level.
 However, this information is optional and may not be present in the case.

-The PowSyBl grid model establishes the substation as a required container of voltage levels and equipments.
+The PowSyBl grid model establishes the substation as a required container of voltage levels and equipment.
 The first step in the conversion process assigns a substation for each PSS®E bus, ensuring that all buses at transformer ends are kept in the same substation.

 The current conversion does not use explicit PSS®E substation information.
 Instead, buses are grouped using zero impedance branches and transformers as connectors.
 A new voltage level is created for each group of buses connected by zero impedance branches, and a new substation is created for the voltage levels connected by transformers.
 Explicit substations will be supported in future versions, allowing to represent the internal connectivity.

-In the PowSyBl grid model all the network components are identified through a global and unique alphanumeric identifier (**Id**).
+In the PowSyBl grid model, all the network components are identified through a global and unique alphanumeric identifier (**Id**).
 Optionally, they may receive a name (**Name**).

-For each substation the following attributes are defined:
+For each substation, the following attributes are defined:
 - **Id** following the pattern `S<n>` where `n` represents a consecutive integer number starting from 1.

 Every voltage level is assigned to its corresponding substation, with attributes: